vijaysrini-1982/Bootcamp26nov2024/New.md

+Wesco intiated AI and digital tansformation due to continous issues with quality and maintence .
-* How did the idea for the company (or project) come about? predecting quality and maintence , the predctive analysis of AI is really amazing .decisions vs predictive it provides predicting about decisions we can make .
+In order to effectively handle  issues releated to quality and maintence , wesco  intiatied predctive analysis in  AI it  which helped them to predect quality and maintence , the predctive analysis of AI is really amazing .decisions vs predictive it provides predicting about decisions we can make .
 Co-poilot mode - where in AI provides inputs and we decide about the decision .